 The legality of online betting sites in Colombia was a big question mark for a long time, but new laws passed in 2016 offered much-needed clarity and set the stage for an open market.
 Colombia’s eGaming Act officially legalized nearly every form of online gambling to include casino games, sports betting, poker, betting exchanges, fantasy sports and more.
 International operators are now able to apply for licenses to serve the Colombian market in a fully legal capacity.

 Colombia is has only recently updated its gambling legislation, but many online betting sites have been serving the market for years.
 As of late 2017, several operators have now received official licenses to do business in Colombia.
 Those are Wplay.co, Colbet.co, Codere.com.co, Zamba.co and Betplay.com.co.
-We are still big fans of the big international betting sites, but you can play at any of these local sites if you would rather play at a site licensed in Colombia.
+We are still big fans of the big international betting sites, but you can play at any of these local sites if you would rather play at licensed sports betting sites in Colombia.

 Our top-rated sites are licensed by the UK Gambling Commission in England, which has a strong regulatory body that oversees all internet gaming within the country.
 Since most UK-based websites accept players from Colombia, you can take advantage of their system and play at sites that must adhere to strict standards of conduct.
 Any site licensed by the UK is a safe place to place real money bets as well.

 No major sites allow you to keep your account balance in Colombian pesos.
 However, they do have currency exchange capabilities.
-If you sign up for an account somewhere, choose the US dollar as your currency.
+If you sign up for an account for sports betting in Columbia, choose the US dollar as your currency.
 When you’re finished signing up, visit the cashier and choose a deposit method.
 The site will then walk you through the process of depositing and converting your COP deposit into USD.

-The gambling laws of Colombia permit most forms of in-person gambling.
+Columbian gambling laws permit most forms of in-person gambling.
 Casinos are licensed and regulated under the authority of the government’s Coljuegos division.
 Coljuegos is responsible for overseeing the industry, issuing licenses to casinos and ensuring that all establishments meet the standards set forth in Colombian law.

 About two dozen casinos operate in Colombia, mostly in larger cities.
 Bogota is home to at least a dozen casinos.
 Medellin is also a popular gambling destination for locals and international tourists alike.
 Dog racing, horse racing and a national sports lottery are also permitted under government supervision.
 Intralot runs the sport lottery which is offered through thousands of gaming terminals in addition to online gaming options.